ersanchez/instructional-design/openvpn/openvpn.md

 * know the 2 channels OpenVPN uses for client-server communication (control and data channel)
 * know the meaning of OpenVPN `tap` mode

+## Installation

+* check to see if OpenVPN is already installed:

+	$ which openvpn

+If this returns a directory, openvpn is already installed.
+If OpenVPN is already installed, check the version:

+	$ openvpn --version

+If OpenVPN is not already installed, install it.
+On Ubuntu 14.04 and 16.04 you can install OpenVPN using the built-in software package manager by typing:

+	$ sudo apt-get install openvpn

+On Ubuntu, the package manager will install OpenVPN in the `/usr/sbin/openvpn` directory.
+Configuration files for OpenVPN will be in the `/etc/openvpn` directory.

+Next you will install Easy-RSA to help create certificates.

+* Go to the Easy-RSA GitHub [releases][easyrsa] section.
+* Scroll down to the **Downloads** section and click on the file named **EasyRSA-3.X.X._tgz_**

 ## Notes

 Easy-RSA on Ubuntu is in `/usr/share/easy-rsa`